Article I – Name

 Section 2.
 Privileges

-b.
-Student members shall enjoy the privileges of the SSP as defined by the Executive Committee in the Manual of Operations.
+.
 These rights include, but are not limited to, the right to vote.
-Student members are not eligible to hold any elected office.
+Student members are not eligible to hold any elected office. c.

 Section 3.
 Dues